vexip-ui/vexip-ui/docs/demos/notice/icon/desc.en-US.md

 ### Custom Icon

-Set the `icon` option to set the front icon of the prompt.
+Set the `icon` option to set the prefix icon of the notice.

-Set the `iconColor` option to set the color of the icon in front of the prompt.
+Set the `iconColor` option to set the color of the notice prefix icon.

-When more fine-grained control over the icon is required, the `icon` option can be set to an or function as a custom rendering method.
+When more fine-grained control over the icon is required, the `icon` option can be set to function as a custom rendering method.